This post may contain affiliate links. For more information, read my disclosure policy.

 I’ve come to realize as I’ve gotten older that gravy is the star of the meal.
 My husband could drink gravy, he loves it so much, and he drowns everything in it, so it’s important that it not only tastes good but is the perfect consistency.

-- This recipe calls for stock so make sure to use one that is a high quality.
+- This gravy recipe calls for stock so make sure to use one that is high quality.
 The more flavor the better!

-- If you happen to be making a turkey or chicken that has drippings: strain it, remove the fat, and measure it with the stock to add tons of extra flavor.
+- If you are making a turkey or chicken with drippings, strain it, remove the fat, and measure it with the stock to add tons of extra flavor.

 - If you’re using stock and not drippings don’t skip the bouillon.
-But if you’re using drippings you can reduce it or omit it.
+But if you’re using drippings you can reduce them or omit them.

-- It’s best to use unsalted butter, just because stock and drippings and bouillon often have lots of salt.
+- It’s best to use unsalted butter, just because stock, drippings, and bouillon often have lots of salt.
 Taste your end product to see if it needs extra salt or pepper.

 - It really only takes 5 minutes.
 Don’t walk away from the stove; this gravy thickens fast!